Army Battle School (Namibia)

 The Army Battle School is a combat training institution of the Namibian Army.
-It was created in 1996, and is located at the Oshivelo Military Base, Walvis Bay.
+It was created in 1996, and is located at the Oshivelo Military Base, Oshivelo.

 History

 Recognizing the need to ensure that Units and Formations perfect and enhance their fighting effectiveness and maintain the required standard of professionalism the School was set up in 1996.

 Location

 The school is located at the Oshivelo Military Base, Oshivelo.

 Training

 Courses offered at the school are the: